codeface-io/SwiftObserver/readme.md

 - Not many operators included
 - No UI bindings included
 - Observers and observables must be objects and cannot be structs.
 (Of course, variables can hold any type of values and observables can send any type of updates.)
-- For now, your code must hold strong references to observables that you want to observe.
-In other libraries, variable combinations or mappings would be kept alive as a side effect of being observed.
+- For now, your code must hold strong references to mappings that you want to observe.
+In other libraries, mappings are kept alive as a side effect of observing them.

 ### Ending Note: Focus On Meaning Not On Technicalities